mabbasiazad/Protein_Language_Models/README.md

   - **Training a larger model:**

-    The specific problem addressed in this post is `subcellular localization`: Given a protein sequence, can we build a model that can predict if it lives on the outside (cell membrane) or inside of a cell?
+    The specific problem addressed in this notebook is `subcellular localization`: Given a protein sequence, can we build a model that can predict if it lives on the outside (cell membrane) or inside of a cell?
 This is an important piece of information that can help us understand the function and whether it would make a good drug target.

 - **Residue/Token Classification:**

-  *(Additional details about residue/token classification can be added here if available.)*
+  *(In progress)*